Auditions

 AUDITIONS ARE BY APPOINTMENT ONLY.

-To reserve your audition time slot, please click one of the buttons “Sign up for Auditions.”
-You will be redirected to Theater Forms to complete your sign-up.
+To reserve your audition time slot, please click one of the buttons “Sign up for Auditions” to email and request an audition time from our director, Kady Debalak.

 If you have any questions, please click the “Audition Inquiry” button at the top and complete your email.